abusedmedia/Presenta-WWW/content/legal/terms-of-service.md

 ## Registration

 To register for the service, you must register for an account on the service (an "account").
 You must provide accurate and complete information and keep your account information up to date.
 You must not: (i) select or use as your username a name of another person with the intent to impersonate that person; (ii) use as your username a name subject to the rights of a person other than you without proper authorization; or (iii) use, as a user name, an otherwise offensive, vulgar or obscene name.
 You are solely responsible for the activity that occurs on your Account and the security of your Account password.
 You may never use another person's user account or registration information for the Service without authorization.
 You must notify us immediately of any change in your eligibility to use the Service (including any changes or revocation of licenses by state authorities), breach of security or unauthorized use of your Account.
-You must never publish, distribute or publish login information for your account.
-You will have the option to delete your account directly or through a request made to one of our employees or affiliates.
+You must never publish, distribute or publish login information of your account.
+You will have the option to delete your account directly or through a request made by contacting us.

 ## User generated content